jackgris/go-rest-api-pagination-example/database/README.md

 CREATE DATABASE todo_pagination;
 ```

-## Problems Solved
+## Solve problems

 ### failed to connect database

 Maybe the IP is not right, because you are running the database in Docker and you are using the IP `127.0.0.1`, you need to figure out the IP.
-For that you can use this command:
+For that, you can use this command:

 ```
 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mysql-nextjs